aiDAPTIV-Phison/aiDAPTIV-Training-Course/3-CLI-Based/README.md

 # CLI-Based Lessons

 In these lessons, you will learn how to build and experiment with **command-line AI workflows**.
-Each project demonstrates a different aspect of working with Large Language Models (LLMs) using structured prompts, fine-tuning, and retrieval techniques — all from the CLI.
+Each project demonstrates a different aspect of working with Large Language Models (LLMs) using structured prompts, fine-tuning, and retrieval techniques, all from the CLI.

 These lessons build progressively from speaking style models, to multimodal function calling, instruction fine-tuning, evaluation, and retrieval-augmented dataset generation.